 - Budget extra for conveniences or impromptu purchases that make the most of your top 3 activities.

-Realistically, trip planning is a series of negotiations between these constraints to get to your “quality” experience.
+Realistically, planning a trip is a series of negotiations between these priorities and constraints to get to your “quality” experience.
 Deciding which hotel to book.
 How many meals to eat out and where.
-But before you get to these details in Step 2, consider how these constraints guide your planning process overall.

 3. Clarify what you KNOW about your trip: WHERE, WHEN and WHO

-Clarify what you know and don’t know about your upcoming trip.
-This gives boundaries to your trip planning process … very helpful when you start planning for a trip.
+Clarifying what you know and don’t know about your upcoming trip gives you boundaries to your trip planning process.
+Very helpful when you start planning a vacation.

-THREE KEY FACTORS to clarify when you start planning for a trip: 1.
-WHERE you’re going; 2.
-WHEN you’re going; and, 3.
-WHO you’re going with.
+Clarify THREE key things when you start planning a trip: WHERE you’re going; WHEN you’re going; and, WHO you’re going with.

 How you answer each of these questions will help narrow down the experiences available to you.
 For example, visiting New York City in summer will be very different than in winter.
-As is visiting with children versus your closest friends.
+As is traveling with your kids compared to your best friends.

-You have it in your head that you just have to visit a certain place.
-You might know when you’re going and who’s going with you, or you might not.
+Maybe you know when you’re going and who’s going with you, or maybe you don’t.

 Questions to ask if you know WHERE you’re going: